Coyote (mythology): California

 Coyote is featured in the mythology of numerous peoples from the area covered by the modern state of California, including the Achomawi and Atsugewi, the Chumash, the Diegueños, the Gallinoméro, the Juaneño, the Karok, the Luiseño, the Maidu, the Miwuk, the Pomo, the Rumsen, the Shasta, the Sinkyone, the Wappo, the Yana, and the Yokuts.
 In many of these stories he is a major sacred character with divine creative powers; in others he is a malevolent and often comical trickster.
 In some stories he combines both roles.

 An example is a Maidu myth that says that at the beginning of time, a primal being called Earth Maker is floating on the infinite waters, when Coyote calls out to him.
 Together they sing to create the world.
 After it is completed, and Earth Maker has created the people, Coyote vows to spoil the world and introduce evil to it.
 Earth Maker orders the people to destroy Coyote, but despite their best efforts, Coyote uses supernatural trickery to outwit them.
 In the end, Earth Maker is forced to recognize that Coyote's power is equal to his own.

 A common theme is of Coyote benefiting the human community by organizing the theft of fire, or of the sun, from the supernatural beings who have been keeping it for themselves; in these myths he is portrayed as a benefactor of the people.
 In a Shasta myth, Coyote saves the world from ten evil moons which have afflicted it with everlasting winter.

 In a Miwok myth, Coyote creates all animals, then calls them to a council to discuss the creation of human beings.
 Each animal wants people to be imbued with its own best qualities, causing an argument.
-Coyote mocks them all, vowing that human beings should have his own wit and cunning.
+Coyote mocks them all, vowing that human beings should have their own wit and cunning.
 Each animal makes a human model in their own likeness; but overnight Coyote destroys the other models, so that only his own model comes to life.

 A Maidu myth says that as the Creator was fashioning various creatures out of clay, Coyote tried to do the same.
 However, as he kept laughing, his efforts did not turn out well.
 The Creator supposed that if he stopped laughing, he might do better.
 Coyote denied laughing - thus telling the world's first lie.

 Some stories depict Coyote as the embodiment of evil lechery: a serial rapist who uses trickery to attack a variety of victims including, for example, his own mother-in-law and his sister.
 Such tales may have served to reinforce the community moral code, by using outrageous humor to portray examples of intolerable behavior.